Xanax Facts, History and Statistics | Dangers and Legality

 - Intermediate onset of action.

-- Shorter half-life, or quicker elimination from the body than other commonly prescribed benzodiazepines such as Valium or Librium.
+- Shorter half-life, or quicker elimination from the body than other commonly prescribed benzodiazepines such as Valium and Librium.

-Xanax became widely used in anxiety disorders because it provides rapid symptom relief for these disorders (within a week of beginning treatment) and shows no decrease in its effectiveness over time, even when used for several years.
+Xanax became widely used in the treatment of anxiety disorders because it provides rapid symptom relief for these disorders (within a week of beginning treatment) and shows no decrease in its effectiveness over time, even when it is used for several years.

-Like many other anxiolytic and sedative drugs, alprazolam works by binding ?-aminobutyric acid A (GABAA) receptors in the brain, which decreases the overall level of brain activity.
-By activating GABAA receptors, Xanax reduces feelings of anxiety and panic in patients, but it can also produce euphoria when taken in larger doses, leading some people to abuse this medication.
+Like many other anxiolytic and sedative drugs, alprazolam works by binding to gamma-aminobutyric acid A (GABAA) receptors in the brain, which decreases the overall level of brain activity.
+By activating GABAA receptors, Xanax reduces feelings of anxiety and panic in patients, but it can also produce euphoria when it is taken in larger doses, leading some people to abuse this medication.

-In users who become dependent outside of a doctor’s care, withdrawal symptoms are often pronounced and include:
+In users who become dependent on alprazolam outside of a doctor’s care, Xanax withdrawal symptoms are often pronounced and include:

-Despite problems with abuse and withdrawal, Xanax is still commonly prescribed because it remains a very effective treatment for anxiety, and laboratory studies have suggested its abuse potential is lower than older alternatives.
-However, this does not suggest it has no potential for abuse or addiction.
+Despite problems with abuse and withdrawal, Xanax is still commonly prescribed because it remains a very effective treatment for anxiety, and laboratory studies have suggested its abuse potential is lower than that of older alternatives.
+However, this does not suggest that it has no potential for abuse or addiction.
 Non-medical use or inappropriate doses can quickly lead to a problem.
-Xanax dependency can lead to users to seek it out illegitimately for non-medical use.
+Xanax dependency can lead users to seek the drug out illegitimately for non-medical use.

 The high number of legal prescriptions for alprazolam being issued has increased the availability of this drug on the street.
 The Drug Enforcement Agency (DEA) has identified “doctor shopping” and prescription forging as major sources of alprazolam on the black market.

 If you’ve become addicted to Xanax and are unable to stop using, you don’t have to do it alone.
-Call 1-888-744-0069 to find help getting started on your journey to a happy, healthy life.
+Call American Addiction Centers (AAC) for free at to find help getting started on your journey to a happy, healthy life.

 Who’s Abusing Xanax?

-Since 2006, there has been a rapid increase in the number of people admitted to drug treatment centers in the US for sedative or tranquilizer use in general—as well as for Xanax, in particular.
+Since 2006, there has been a rapid increase in the number of people admitted to drug treatment centers in the US for sedative or tranquilizer use in general—as well as for Xanax use, in particular.